truenas/documentation/content/TrueCommand/TCGettingStarted/TCReleaseNotes.md

 If necessary, run TrueCommand 1.3 and TrueCommand 2.1 in parallel for a transition period.
 Use the “ixsystems/truecommand:1.3.2” container image to continue using that specific version of TrueCommand.

+An issue is found with High Availability (HA) TrueNAS SCALE 23.10.0.1 systems connected to TrueCommand 3.0.0-BETA.1.
+Avoid connecting a SCALE HA system to TrueCommand 3.0.0 until it is updated to TrueNAS SCALE version 23.10.1 or later.

 ### TrueNAS Compatibility

 TrueCommand 3.0 is tested and compatible with these TrueNAS versions: